wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-analyze-flight-delay-data-linux.md

 - __Azure SQL Database__.
 You will use an Azure SQL database as a destination data store.
 If you do not have a SQL Database already, see [How to create and configure an Azure SQL Database to create one](/documentation/articles/sql-database-create-configure)

 - __Azure CLI__.
-If you have not installed the Azure CLI, see [Install and Configure the Azure <!-- deleted by customization CLI](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI](/documentation/articles/xplat-cli) <!-- keep by customization: end --> for more steps.
+If you have not installed the Azure CLI, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install) for more steps.

 ##Download the flight data